top of page

 Being profoundly Deaf, autistic, and having hypermobile Ehlers Danlos Syndrome, Jasper is well-accustomed to how stressful the benefits system can be, on a personal level.
 Jasper also has an MSc in Clinical Neuropsychology providing him with a medical background, which has helped to understand different conditions (including his own) and the medical jargon used when applying for disability benefits available in the UK and Ireland.

-He is a wheelchair user (prone to customising his chair, Ffion!) and communicates through spoken English and British Sign Language.
+He is a wheelchair user (prone to customising his chair, Bree!), openly proud as a queer, trans man and communicates in spoken English and British Sign Language.

 Pawsonal Assistant